payskyCompany/NUMO-PayButton-SDK-ios/README.md

                 merchantId: "merchantId", //Mandatory
                 terminalId: "terminalId", //Mandatory
                 amount: 100.0, //Mandatory - provide the amount and currency with it's decimal factor
-                currencyCode: 0, //Mandatory - Provided by GIM
+                currencyCode: 0, //Mandatory - Provided by NUMO
-                secureHashKey: "secure_hash",//Mandatory - Provided by GIM
+                secureHashKey: "secure_hash",//Mandatory - Provided by NUMO
-                trnxRefNumber: "", //Optinal (remove it if not use), Provided by GIM
+                trnxRefNumber: "", //Optional (remove it if not use), Provided by NUMO
-                customerId: "", //Optinal (remove it if not use), Provided by GIM
+                customerId: "", //Optional (remove it if not use), Provided by NUMO
-                customerMobile: "", //Optinal (remove it if not use), Provided by GIM
+                customerMobile: "", //Optional (remove it if not use), Provided by NUMO
-                customerEmail: "", //Optinal (remove it if not use), Provided by GIM
+                customerEmail: "", //Optional (remove it if not use), Provided by NUMO
-                isProduction: false //Choose the needed inviroment
+                isProduction: false //Choose the needed environment
             )
 ```